 In April 2015 we asked for feedback about how people were using transit service, what barriers they experienced, and how service could be improved.
 Then we worked with local partners to design concepts to address some of the needs we heard about.
 After getting public feedback about these concepts in May 2015, we identified a set of changes to move forward with.

 Read our report summarizing feedback received in two phases of outreach in Spring 2015.

 Why we're doing this

 Southeast King County is the second of several rural areas where Metro is shaping future service according to the county's adopted alternative services plan.
-The plan is a framework for what fixed-route bus service—and also potential alternatives to this costly service—might look like in less-populated areas of the county as Metro seeks ways to get the most out of every available transit dollar.
+The plan is a framework for what fixed-route bus service—and also potential alternatives to this costly service—might look like in less-populated areas as Metro seeks ways to get the most out of every available transit dollar.

 In addition to regularly scheduled bus service, Metro provides alternative services like community vans, DART (Demand Area Response Transit) service, and a variety of VanPool and VanShare options.
 Learn more »

 We're collaborating with local jurisdictions and stakeholders to develop ideas for better meeting mobility needs in southeast King County.

 Outreach phase 1: Gather input from the public on transportation needs and ways we might meet those needs.